 Service providers have seen their income reduced during the pandemic; some states have even split the monthly bill payment over several months to help families during the crisis.
 This has posed a significant challenge for some utilities.

 Increasing the efficiency of management in the sector involves digitalization.
-I am convinced that digital transformation is here to stay, and that it is the answer to overcoming the challenges of the industry.
+I am convinced that digital transformation is here to stay, and that it is the answer to overcome the challenges of the industry.